guhan/zerotociso/docs/INCIDENTRESPONSE.md

 # Incident Response

 ## Procedure
+### Preplanning
-- Before an incident get the following in place:
+Before an incident get the following in place:
   - Monitoring
   - secure SDLC
   - Encryption for data at rest